 Partial Payment Installment Agreements and the Collection Statute Expiration Date

-There is a statute of limitation on tax debt, and once that statute expires, the IRS can no longer pursue collection activity.
-Typically, with a partial payment installment, you make payments on the debt, and when the collection statute expiration date occurs, some of the debt expires.
+There is a statute of limitations on the tax owed, and once that statute expires, the IRS can no longer pursue collection activity.
+Typically, with a partial payment installment, you make payments on the taxes, and when the collection statute expiration date occurs, some of the taxes expire.
 The expiration date is a crucial part of these plans.

 However, in some cases, the IRS may require you to sign a collection statute expiration date waiver.
-The waiver means that you agree that your debt won’t expire on that day.
+The waiver means that you agree that your tax liability won’t expire on that day.
 This tends to only happen in rare cases.

 Two Year Reviews for Partial Payment Installment Agreements